Introduction to Climate Change and Sustainability GEOG1015

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 Where, exceptionally, reassessment on Honours courses is required to satisfy professional/accreditation requirements, only the overall course grade achieved at the first attempt will contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-This course aims to equip interested students with a solid understanding of the history of the climate crisis, what it means to society as we currently understand it, and what can be done to adapt to and mitigate its effects, to provide students with a well-informed, interdisciplinary perspective on the climate crisis, and the mindset to act.
+This course aims to equip interested students with a solid understanding of the history of the climate crisis, what it means to society as we currently understand it, and what can be done to adapt to and mitigate its effects and address its root causes, thus providing students with a well-informed, interdisciplinary perspective on the climate crisis, and the mindset to act.

 Intended Learning Outcomes of Course